Background and short history

 As Sierra Leone braces itself to kick-start oil exploitation and production activities anytime in the near future in identified areas in the country, expectations of high socio-economic boom are rife in all walks of life, particularly across the political spectrum.
 These activities however, do not go without grave attendant environmental consequences.
 The marine coastal environment and communities nearby, stand to be adversely affected by such activities.

-With support from the Regional Partnership for Conservation of the Coastal and Marine Zone in Africa (PRCM) and MAVA Foundation, the Conservation Society of Sierra Leone (CSSL), in collaboration with the Environment Protection Agency – Sierra Leone (EPA-SL), Sierra Leone Maritime Administration and the Institute of Marine Biology and Oceanography (IMBO) in the University of Sierra Leone are working to roll out activities to mitigate the negative impacts of imminent oil pollution on the marine coastal environment and nearby communities.
+With support from MAVA Foundation through the Regional Partnership for Conservation of the Coastal and Marine Zone in Africa (PRCM), the Conservation Society of Sierra Leone (CSSL), in collaboration with the Environment Protection Agency – Sierra Leone (EPA-SL), Sierra Leone Maritime Administration (SLMA) and the Institute of Marine Biology and Oceanography (IMBO) in the University of Sierra Leone have been working collaboratively over the years in rolling out activities to mitigate the negative impacts of imminent oil pollution on the marine coastal environment and nearby communities.

 There is currently ongoing work that will eventually lead to the exploitation of oil in Sierra Leone.
-Experiences from oil producing countries have indicated that insufficient knowledge about oil spill management before expolitation and production will result in untold consequencies on the marine environment and the lives of citizens, especially those around coastal communities.
+Experiences from oil producing countries have indicated that insufficient knowledge about oil spill management before exploitation and production will result in untold consequences on the marine environment and the lives of citizens, especially those around coastal communities.

 By 2022 at least five Civil Society Organizations (CSOs) per country have benefited from training activities on environmental monitoring, advocacy, citizen mobilization and social mediation.